Ross Chastain: 2021

-2022
+2022: Breakout season

 Chastain began the 2022 season with a 40th place finish at the 2022 Daytona 500 and a 29th place finish at Auto Club Speedway.
 He then rebounded with a third place finish, while leading an at the time, career-high 83 laps at Las Vegas Motor Speedway and two runner-up finishes at Phoenix Raceway, and at Atlanta Motor Speedway, after recovering a two lap deficit upon crashing in lead position.
 Chastain scored his first career cup win at the Circuit of the Americas battling against Alex Bowman and A. J. Allmendinger.
 A month later, he claimed his second victory at Talladega.
 At the 2022 NASCAR All-Star Race, Chastain finished 22nd after going airborne from colliding with Kyle Busch, taking Chase Elliott out in the process.
 At the Indianapolis road course, Chastain crossed the line second to Tyler Reddick, but was penalized and scored 27th place for crossing the access road during the final restart.
 He finished third at the Phoenix finale and a career-best second place in the points standings.

 Feud with Denny Hamlin

-In June at Gateway, Chastain began a feud with Hamlin.
+In June at Gateway, Chastain began a feud with Denny Hamlin.
 Early in the race, Chastain ran into Hamlin's back bumper, causing Hamlin to spin and sustain damage to his car.
-Fifteen laps later, Hamlin attempted to slow Chastain by blocking him at a slower-than-normal rate of speed.
+Fifteen laps later, Hamlin attempted to slow Chastain by blocking him at a slower-than-normal speed.
 NASCAR intervened and told Hamlin that he "had made his point."
 Later in the same race, Chastain ran into Chase Elliott, causing him to spin.
 At the restart, Elliott pushed Chastain towards the wall while Hamlin made a tight pass to once again express his frustration.
 Chastain accepted fault for the incidents saying, "I just drove over my head so many times".

-Weeks later at Atlanta, Chastain spun Hamlin with 14 laps to go.
-This caused Hamlin, who was running in the top-five, to fall to the back of the pack.
+Weeks later at Atlanta, Chastain spun Hamlin with fourteen laps to go.
+This caused Hamlin, who was running in the top five, to fall to the back of the pack.
 Hamlin said that he had "reached his peak" when referring to dealing with Chastain.